nlaurens/budgetRapportage/README.txt

 * update readme ;)
 * Maybe one day for wbs: http://jsfiddle.net/jhfrench/GpdgF/
 * Add config and orderlijst table to database status in admin panel
+* remove msg 'var' and replace with proper code for reporting to browser.

 Usage
 -----